Literacy Education/Reading Endorsement Program

 - Principles and practices for working with students needing extra help with literacy, and

-- Authentic assessment practices.
+- Authentic and contemporary assessment practices.

 Program coursework focuses on theory, research, and practice as they relate to both the classroom literacy environment and individual readers.
 These courses, if taken at the 500 level, will apply to a specialty emphasis area of the MA/MS degree in Curriculum and Instruction.